camargo1409/apps-sdk-template/README.md

 ### Local Development with Hot Module Replacement (HMR)

-This project uses Vite for React widget development with full HMR support, allowing you to see changes in real-time without restarting the server.
+This project uses Vite for React widget development with full HMR support, allowing you to see changes in real-time, directly within ChatGPT conversation, without restarting the server.

 #### 1. Clone and Install